Zywave/booster/src/_areas/design-system/components/tooltips.md

 ---
 ## Usage

-Tooltips are user-triggered messages that help provide additional information to the page element during the user's workflow.
-It is usually activated by a mouse-hover action or keyboard-hover action.
+Tooltips are user-triggered messages that help provide additional information to a page element.
+They are usually activated by a mouse hover, keyboard focus, or tap.

-* Tooltips can be paired with any page element, such as icons, buttons, texts etc.
+* Tooltips can be paired with any page element, such as icons, buttons, texts, etc.
-* These messages should not be critical for the user to read and there should be no action included within them.
+* Tooltip messages should not be critical for the user to read.
+* There should be no action included within tooltips.

 ![Image for Tooltip usage](/images/usage.svg)